lucmaki/MMA-Meta/README.md

 Data-oriented Storytelling about the Evolution of the MMA Meta. + Training a model to predict wins based on the past data of the 2 contestants.

+All code for generating figures and training are in the main notebook.